stevleibelt/General_Howtos/linux/security/general.md

 This is not supported by arch linux (https://www.archlinux.org/news/dropping-tcp_wrappers-support/).
 Try to use a firewall instead (https://www.archlinux.org/packages/?q=firewall).

-# Disable X11 For Other Machines
+# disable X11 for other machines

 By default, your xserver is listening on port 6000 (tcp).
 By adding the following lines to your local configuration, you will stop your xserver from listening.